KhiewJianBin/PythonPacman/README.md

 ## Bugs
-- Game loads on start and Camera Controls are active while on main menu.
+- Game loads on start and Camera Controls are active while on main menu

+## Notes
+- Other versions of python might not work properly

 ## Dev Notes
 - Movement of Player & Ghost is done using Box2D which introduce floating point positions